WIMBLEDON ‘18: Roger Federer eyes record-extending 9th title

 Aces: Ranks 2nd in 2018 in aces and percentage of service games won.

-Topspin: Never has put together a second-week run at the place where he won the longest tennis match in history in 2010.
+Topspin: Never has put together a second-week run at the place where in 2010 he won the longest tennis match in history.

 NOVAK DJOKOVIC